docker-mailserver/docker-mailserver/CONTRIBUTING.md

 # Contributing

-`docker-mailserver` is OpenSource.
-That means that you can contribute on enhancements, bug fixing or improving the documentation in the Wiki.
+This project is Open Source.
+That means that you can contribute on enhancements, bug fixing or improving the documentation in the [Wiki](https://github.com/docker-mailserver/docker-mailserver/wiki).

 1. [Issues & PRs](#issues--prs)
    1. [Opening an Issue](#opening-an-issue)